gcr/torch-residual-networks/README.md

 the mean.
 I consider the mean to be a valid test protocol, but I don't like reporting the 'best' score because this is effectively training on the test set.
-(This method of reporting effectively introduces an extra parameter into the model--which model from an ensemble to use--and this parameter is fitted to the test set)
+(This method of reporting effectively introduces an extra parameter into the model--which model to use from the ensemble--and this parameter is fitted to the test set)

 CIFAR: Effect of model architecture
 -----------------------------------